edwinsteele/setup-scripts/README.md

 ## Provisioning common steps

 15. Logon to the VM to perform the rest of the steps
-16. Update `/etc/hosts` to have FQDN for host, not just machine name
+16. Update `/etc/hosts` to have FQDN for host, and short and FQDN for any sites that the machine will serve
 18. Test github with `ssh -T git@github.com`.
 19. `cd ~/Code && git clone git@github.com:edwinsteele/wordspeak.org.git` (listed at the end of esteele.yml)
 19. `cd ~/Code/wordspeak.org && git submodule update --init`  (listed at the end of esteele.yml)